cayceee/Cayce_PenneyProject/README.md

 ## Visualization.py

-Provides a heatmap of the results collected from
+Provides a heatmap of the results collected from processing file.
+Two Heatmaps are created, one where the game is scored by the amount of tricks won, and another where the game is score by your total amount of cards won.

+## main.py

+Runs the code.
+Produces results for both versions of scoring.